zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

    a timer doesn't expire for at least N ticks it is necessary to specify a duration of N+1 ticks.

-Once started, a timer can be tested in either a non-blocking or blocking manner to allow a thread to determine if the timer has expired.
+Once started, a nanokernel timer can be tested in either a non-blocking or blocking manner to allow a thread to determine if the timer has expired.
 If the timer has expired the kernel returns the pointer to the user data structure.
-If the timer has not expired the kernel either returns NULL (for a non-blocking test) or waits for the timer to expire (for a blocking test).
+If the timer has not expired the kernel either returns :c:macro:`NULL` (for a non-blocking test) or waits for the timer to expire (for a blocking test).

 .. note::
-   The nanokernel does not allow more than one thread to wait on a timer at any given time.
+   The nanokernel does not allow more than one thread to wait on a nanokernel timer at any given time.
 If a second thread starts waiting only the first waiting thread wakes up when the timer expires and the second thread continues waiting.

+   A task that waits on a nanokernel timer does a busy wait.
+This is not an issue for a nanokernel application's background task; however, in a microkernel application a task that waits on a nanokernel timer remains the current task, which prevents other tasks of equal or lower priority from doing useful work.

-A timer can be cancelled after it has been started.
+A nanokernel timer can be cancelled after it has been started.
 Cancelling a timer while it is still running causes the timer to expire immediately, thereby unblocking any thread waiting on the timer.
 Cancelling a timer that has already expired has no effect on the timer.

-A timer can be reused once it has expired, but must **not** be restarted while it is still running.
+A nanokernel timer can be reused once it has expired, but must **not** be restarted while it is still running.
 If desired, a timer can be re-initialized with a different user data structure before it is started again.